nvaccess/nvda/readme.md

 # NVDA

-NVDA is a free, open source screen reader for Microsoft Windows.
+NVDA (NonVisual Desktop Access) is a free, open source screen reader for Microsoft Windows.
 It is developed by NV Access in collaboration with a global community of contributors.
 To learn more about NVDA or download a copy, visit the main [NV Access](http://www.nvaccess.org/) website.